krugertech/CoreZip/README.md

 # CoreZip
-A simple wrapper for natively zipping and unzipping files in .net 4.5.0+ for quickly compressing and uncompressing folders.
+• Very simple wrapper for natively zipping and unzipping files in .net 4.5.0+
+• Handles massive archives i.e. 50GB easily.
+• Efficient use of memory and no out of memory errors.
+• Sufficient options for granular control.

 # Usage
 ```cs